hathitrust/ht_full_text_search/README.md

 ## Project Set Up
 * In your work directory,
-  * Run the script ./init.sh to create the image and set up all the environment variables used in the application
+  * Run the script `./init.sh` to create the image and set up all the environment variables used in the application
   * Start the container with the service involved in the search `docker-compose up -d`
+  **Note**: The container will take some minutes to start because it will start:
+    * the Solr server with authentication.
+In docker, all the users (`admin`, `solr`, `fulltext`) use the same password `solrRocks`
+    * the application to search the documents in the Solr server
+    * the API to search the documents in the Solr server
+    * a service to index some data in the Solr server to test the application

 ### Prerequisites